dougsweetser/QG/docs/about/professional.md

 Physics doesn't have a name.
 That is a problem because the first term is one of the most important in physics because it is at the heart of special relativity.
 I came up with a reasonable name for the three amigos: space-times-time.
-I asked a simple question: what if space-times-time was invariant, then what sort of physics results?
+I asked a simple question: what if space-times-time for two observers was equivalent, then what sort of physics results?
 That could be gravity, but a very different theory because it is not a field theory.
 There would be no graviton, nor any quantum gravity theory.
 The idea had enough promise that I submitted an 1500 word paper to the 2015 Gravitation Research Foundation Essay on Gravity.
-We will see if they like it.
+We will see if they like it (no, they did not).